Chemicals strategy for sustainability

 In its 2020 work programme, the European Commission announced, under the European Green Deal, the launch of a Chemicals strategy for sustainability in the third quarter of the year.

-The Commission put forward the announced Chemicals strategy for sustainability on 14 October 2020.
-The strategy is based on the following five strands of action:
+The Commission presented the announced strategy on 14 October 2020.
+It is based on five strands of action:

 - Innovating for safe and sustainable EU chemicals.
-Measures foreseen include, among others, developing EU safe and sustainable-by-design criteria for chemicals; introducing legal requirements on the presence of substances of concern in products through the initiative on sustainable products (planned for the fourth quarter of 2021); making amendments to the EU legislation on industrial emissions to promote the use of safer chemicals by EU industry.
+Measures foreseen include developing EU safe and sustainable-by-design criteria for chemicals; introducing legal requirements on the presence of substances of concern in products through the initiative on sustainable products; making amendments to the EU legislation on industrial emissions to promote the use of safer chemicals by EU industry.

 - Strengthening the EU legal framework to address pressing environmental and health concerns.
 Actions will be targeted at the protection of consumers and workers against most harmful chemicals; endocrine disruptors; chemical mixtures; chemical pollution in the natural environment and per- and polyfluoroalkyl substances (PFAS).

 - Simplifying and consolidating the legal framework.
-Proposed measures include, inter alia, the establishment of a ‘one substance, one assessment’ process to coordinate the hazard/risk assessment on chemicals across chemical legislation; a proposal to strengthen the governance of the European Chemicals Agency (ECHA) and increase the sustainability of its financing model; a proposal to revise the REACH authorisation and restriction processes.
+Proposed measures include the establishment of a ‘one substance, one assessment’ process to coordinate the hazard/risk assessment on chemicals across chemical legislation; a proposal to strengthen the governance of the European Chemicals Agency (ECHA) and increase the sustainability of its financing model; a proposal to revise the REACH authorisation and restriction processes.

 - Building a comprehensive knowledge base on chemicals.
 It is notably foreseen to develop an EU early warning and action system for chemicals to ensure that EU policies address emerging chemical risks as soon as identified by monitoring and research; and to create a framework of indicators to monitor the drivers and impacts of chemical pollution and measure the effectiveness of chemicals legislation.